 Songfacts®: You can leave comments about the song at the bottom of the page.

-On June 5, 1965, The Rolling Stones played to about 3,000 people at Jack Russell Stadium in Clearwater, Florida while on their third US tour.
-According to a June 6, 2007 article in the St. Petersburg Times, about 200 young fans got in an altercation with a line of police officers at the show, and The Stones made it through just 4 songs as chaos ensued.
+On May 6, 1965, The Rolling Stones played to about 3,000 people at Jack Russell Stadium in Clearwater, Florida while on their first US tour.
+According to an article in the St. Petersburg Times, about 200 young fans got in an altercation with a line of police officers at the show, and The Stones made it through just four songs as chaos ensued.
 That night, Keith Richards woke up in his hotel room with the guitar riff and lyric "Can't get no satisfaction" in his head.
 He recorded it on a portable tape deck, went back to sleep, and brought it to the studio that week.
 The tape contained his guitar riff followed by the sounds of him snoring.

-Richards was staying at the Fort Harrison Hotel (known at the time as the Jack Tar Harrison Hotel) when he rolled out of bed with the idea for this.
+Richards was staying at the Fort Harrison Hotel (known at the time as the Jack Tar Harrison Hotel) when he rolled out of bed with the idea for this song.
 The hotel still exists.
-In 1975, it was bought by the Church of Scientology and frequently hosts religious retreats. (thanks, Jack Russell - clearwater, FL)
+In 1975, it was bought by the Church of Scientology and frequently hosts religious retreats.

 The guitar riff is similar to Martha & the Vandellas "Dancing in the Street